My name is Nick Ford and for around a year now I’ve been running a site called AbolishWork.com.

 But don’t worry, this isn’t work to me.

 What is Work?

 There are some definitions of work that would make me not a work abolitionist.
-For instance if we took Oscar Wilde’s definition in The Soul of Man Under Socialism that work is “…activity of any kind…” then I am certainly not against that.
+For instance if we took Oscar Wilde’s definition in The Soul of Man Under Socialism that work is “…activity of any kind…” then I am not against that type of work.
 I don’t want people to be useless automatons who never do anything and I’m not advocating pure idleness.
 Though I think idleness should be more emphasized in today’s world and it’s generally a good thing to be able to do.